 Second stage (once the solid food routine has been established): combinations of tried and tested ingredients like Potato and Carrot, Onion and Pumpkin, Zucchini and Carrot, Rice and Mixed Vegetables.
 After the baby is 6 months old some grated cheese can be added for flavour.
 Celery is a great ingredient to add bite to the taste if not the texture, because at this stage the food is all puréed.

 Third stage: All of the above, and now it is safe to introduce new foods like Crema de Habichuelas (kidney bean or black bean puree) which is a traditional Dominican baby food.
-I would advise waiting well after the 6 or 7 month mark as it is less digestible than the earlier foods.
+I would advise waiting well after the 7 month mark as it is less digestible than the earlier foods.

 There is so much variety and these foods are so easy to prepare that there is rarely a need to buy jars of baby food.
 The exceptions were when we were out and about, and then I would always try to ensure that the jars I bought were sugar-free.